Introduction to Intelligent Agents

 Intelligent Agents can be any entity or object like human beings, software, machines.
-These agents are capable of making decisions based on the inputs it receives from the environment using its sensors and acts on the environment using actuators.
-AI-Enabled agents collect input from the environment by making use of sensors like cameras, microphone or other sensing devices.
+These agents can make decisions based on the inputs it receives from the environment using its sensors and acts on the environment using actuators.
+AI-Enabled agents collect input from the environment by using sensors like cameras, microphone or other sensing devices.
 The agents perform some real-time computation on the input and deliver output using actuators like screen or speaker.
 These agents have abilities like Real-Time problem solving, Error or Success rate analysis and information retrieval.

 Three Forms of Intelligent Agent